The Feed | The New Zealand Food News You Need To Know

 Image credit: Forest Scoops | Supplied

 Forest has launched Forest Scoops, a pop-up dessert and cocktail bar.
 With clever cocktail flavours, their full drinks list and Chef Plabita’s clever combinations of sweet creations this is the go-to spot for post-dinner treats (and a nightcap).
 From purple kūmara ice cream with marmite caramel and rosemary sherbet, to a tall sundae glass of their plum and shiso sorbet that with jalapeño jelly and pops of amaretto-rolled melon balls, somehow took me to the childhood lolly bag aisle.
+There's also a few savoury snacks on the menu like their fries with seaweed dust and chilli goop, so you can have more dessert afterwards, of course.
 Don't forget to sip on an inventive cocktail creation like their hibiscus negroni, passionfruit and green tomato fizz with parsley oil, or pickled cabbage margarita.
 Open from 5pm, from Thursday to Saturday—and for a limited time only.

 Get Ready For Margarita Month And A Chance To Win A Trip To Mexico